Town commissioners: Changes in 1899–1901

 The Local Government (Ireland) Act 1898 created a new type of local council, the urban district governed by an urban district council.
 All town commissioners that were sanitary authorities became urban district councils.
 In addition, the Local Government Board was given the power to constitute any other local government town with a population of more than 1500 as an urban district, although the ratepayers could petition to prevent the application of this section of the act.

 The effect of this was that the number of towns with commissioners was greatly reduced.
-Two towns still operating under the 1828 Act, Monaghan and Wicklow, were promoted to the 1854 Act by section 41 of the 1898 Act.
-By 1902, 74 urban districts had been formed, leaving only 30 towns still governed under the 1854 Act.
-These towns formed part of the surrounding rural district also created by the Local Government Act for nearly all local government purposes, compared with the urban district councils, who enjoyed considerable powers.
-Over the next few years the number varied as some towns became urban districts and other communities adopted the act of 1854.
+Two towns still operating under the 1828 act, Monaghan and Wicklow, were promoted to the 1854 act by section 41 of the 1898 act.
+By 1902, 74 urban districts had been formed, leaving only 30 towns still governed under the 1854 act.
+These towns formed part of the surrounding rural district also created by the Local Government (Ireland) Act 1898 for nearly all local government purposes, compared with the urban district councils, who enjoyed considerable powers.
+Over the next few years the number varied as some towns became urban districts and other communities adopted the 1854 act.

-Town Commissioners in Northern Ireland
+Town commissioners in Northern Ireland

 Following partition in 1922, four towns with commissioners situated in the six counties of Northern Ireland.
 The number was reduced to three in 1925 when Downpatrick became an urban district.
 The remaining town commissioners were dissolved in 1959 and 1962, their functions being transferred to the rural district council: